Richard Baer (screenwriter)

 Richard Baer (April 28, 1928 – February 22, 2008) was an American writer and screenwriter.
 Baer wrote for more than 56 television shows, many of which were sitcoms, throughout his career, including The Munsters, Leave It to Beaver and Bewitched.

 Early life

 Richard Baer was born in New York City in 1928.
 He was the only child of Herbert Baer and Ede Sarnoff.
+His mother was David Sarnoff's sister.
 He earned his bachelor's degree in psychology from Yale University and his master's degree in cinema from the University of Southern California.